noorghunaim/Employee-Database-SQL/README.md

 # Employee-Database
 **📖 Overview**

-This project demonstrates a structured analysis of a synthetic employee dataset containing demographic information, department assignments, job roles, salaries, and hiring dates.
+This project demonstrates a structured analysis of a synthetic employee dataset containing department assignments, job roles, salaries, and hiring dates.
 The dataset has been imported into a SQLite database for querying and analysis.

 **📄 Dataset Details**